Parenting From The Heart

 There's no question parents want to give their children every competitive advantage.
 We want to raise children who will be successful and have a leg up in such a dog-eat-dog world.
 With so many extracurricular activities for kids to choose from, this is what science says is the best approach.

-This is what science says is the best approach to extracurricular activities for kids
+What is the best approach to after-school activities for kids?

 When it comes to extracurricular activities for kids, the verdict is in.
-The best approach is to avoid overscheduling and have a minimalistic approach to extracurricular activities.
+The best approach is to avoid overscheduling and be minimalistic about how many new things your child joins.

 Here’s why…